ranaaditya/processing-cardboard-android-poc/README.md

+### This project has been shifted to Processing's [github.com/processing/cardboard-wrapper-sdk](https://github.com/processing/cardboard-wrapper-sdk)

 # Wrapper Class for Cardboard SDk
 The [Cardboard SDK](https://developers.google.com/cardboard/develop/c/quickstart) is the latest supported library by Google to support the creation of VR Apps on Android.
 Though, the addition of JNI complicates things for developers, creating a wrapper over the Native library can help facilitate VR development not only in the Processing Community but anyone who wants to use Cardboard SDK to create VR apps.